Who we are

 EDRLab also dedicates expert resources to the promotion of native accessibility on the European e-book market.

-Founder members of EDRLab are: Editis, Hachette, Madrigall, Media Participations, Syndicat National de l’édition, Cercle de la Librarie, Centre National du livre, Cap Digital, the French Ministry of Culture and the French Ministry of Economy and Finance.
+Founder members of EDRLab are: Editis, Hachette, Madrigall, Media Participations, Syndicat National de l’édition, Cercle de la Librarie, Centre National du livre, the French State and Cap Digital.

-The association is expanding fast and has reached 35 members by the end of year 2016 (see Our members).
+The association is expanding fast and has reached 45 members in 2018 (see Our members).
 Among them, companies specialized in authoring tools, content processing, e-readers, digital distribution …

 EDRLab is located inside Cap Digital offices.
 Cap Digital is the French business cluster for digital content and services.